Protecting Our Fish and the Future of Sport Fishing

 This one really bugs me!
 In truth we have all done it at one time or another, whether consciously or not.
 People leave all kinds of waste along the coasts and in the water – empty beer cans, potato chip bags empty bait and lure packaging, etc… This has major environmental consequences.

-The problem is that trash and debris in the water, such discarded fishing tackle, nets, cigarette filters and grocery bags, can be mistaken for food by fish, mammals, and birds.
+The problem is that trash and debris in the water, such as discarded fishing tackle, nets, cigarette filters and grocery bags, can be mistaken for food by fish, mammals, and birds.
 If wrapped around them or consumed, can lead to suffocation, starvation, cancers and a host of other issues.

 How many times have we all seen tangled mounds of monofilament line carelessly discarded on fishing piers, jetties, bridges or other popular fishing spots?

-Discard of your used fishing line in a designated receptacles if provided.
+Discard of your used fishing line in a designated receptacle if provided.
 If not, take it home with you and discard it – don’t leave it behind for birds and other animals to become entangled in.

 The point here is to be ethical about properly disposing of all your trash or taking it home with you if need be – for recycling and composting, if possible.